Joseph Cheesman Thompson: Death

 On March 7, 1943, Thompson died of a heart attack in San Francisco, at the age of 68.
 His obituary in the San Francisco Chronicle mentioned his widow, Mrs. Hilda Thompson, and a very special Siamese cat, known as Pak Kwai Mau, or 'White Devil Cat'.
 He left $10,000 in the bank in Pak Kwai Mau's name.

 Thompson's grave can be found in Golden Gate National Cemetery, San Bruno, San Mateo County, California.

+Legacy

-Thompson is commemorated in the scientific name of a species of lizard, Takydromus kuehnei.
-"Victor Kühne" was an alias used by Thompson.
+Thompson is commemorated in the scientific name of a species of lizard, Takydromus kuehnei, referring to "Victor Kühne", which was the alias used by Thompson.